 The Danger of Asbestos on Oil Rigs

-Since the 1930’s, companies have been aware that exposure to asbestos over a prolonged or frequent period has the potential to result in one of several deadly medical conditions which can seriously change the lives of workers.
-Even though state and federal laws exist to prohibit the use of asbestos, workers who have been in the industry for several decades are still at risk of being harmed by exposure to asbestos.
+Since the 1930’s, companies have been aware that exposure to asbestos over a period of time has the potential to result in one of several serious medical conditions.
+Even though state and federal laws exist to prohibit the use of asbestos, workers who have been in the industry for several decades are still at risk.

 Contact a Top Texas Oil Rig Attorney

-Oil rigs are often catastrophic in nature and have the potential to seriously harm and even kill workers, which can forever change the lives of workers.
-If you want to obtain the assistance of top legal counsel, do not hesitate to contact our law office today.
+Oil rig accidents are often catastrophic and have the potential to seriously harm and even kill workers, which can forever change their lives.
+If you have been involved in an accident, do not hesitate to contact our law office today.